thiscantbeserious/llm-search-agent/README.md

 ![CodeRabbit Pull Request Reviews](https://img.shields.io/coderabbit/prs/github/thiscantbeserious/llm-search-agent?utm_source=oss&utm_medium=github&utm_campaign=thiscantbeserious%2Fllm-search-agent&labelColor=171717&color=FF570A&link=https%3A%2F%2Fcoderabbit.ai&label=CodeRabbit+Reviews)

-Performs an agent‑driven web search, that can be used both for the user as well as provide a knowdlege base for LLMs to provide answers that are not accessible trough sheer training alone.
+Performs an agent‑driven web search, that can be used both for the user as well as provide a knowdlege base for LLMs to provide answers that are not accessible trough sheer training alone (aka enriching answers that are not constantly outdated).

 This tool was created because I was frustrated with the quality of current attempts of a "web-search" in the LLM sector (not just, but especially looking at Open-Source).